Rhamnus prinoides: Uses

 It is also used in the brewing of tella (siwa in Tigrinya), an Ethiopian and Eritrean beer.
 This local drink is made from gesho as a major ingredient.
 Gesho leaves are sundried and pounded with mortar and pestle into flour.
 Barley malt is prepared and sundried and ground.
 These two ingredients are mixed, in a proportion that varies from maker to maker, and fermented 3 to 5 days on average.
 Finger millet (or sorghum and maize flour regionally) are baked, and finally mixed with the fermented solution.
 After 1–2 days of fermentation, the tella can be filtered and consumed in a drink locally called guesh (tsiray in Tigrinya).
+In Central Kenya the plant is known as "Mûkarakinga" and it is believed to be medicinal.
+The bark of the plant is cut, boiled and then added to soup.